Fast and Easy Testing with GemFire and Testcontainers

 • The ability to run Docker on your system

-• Access to VMware’s commercial Maven repository.
+• Access to Broadcom Maven Repository.

 Getting Started